wimwenigerkind/dockware-shopware/README.md

 This also gives you the experience, that you can just write any supported Shopware 6 version as tag, without thinking, and you end up with the correct image and correct Shopware 6 version.

+The source code of the image is always the latest Shopware version.
+We use Git Tags to indicate releases (release-6.6.9.0).
+If an older Shopware version needs a fix, we will create a separate branch for this where we fix the issue and create a second tag (release-6.6.9.0-v2).

 ### Deprecations and Legacy services

 One thing that is important to us, is that we try to keep the image as slim as possible for developers.